emdonahue/Cons/Cons-Core.package/ConsTransducer.class/README.md

 A lazy list computation.
-Subclasses will likely need to override at least sync, and possilby step or peek.
+Subclasses will likely need to override at least consSync, and possilby step or peek.